-We also note another acceleration-convergence approach developed earlier for the SE correction to the Lamb shift in Ref.~\cite{PhysRevA.72.042502}, which is referred to as the Yerokhin, Pachucki, and Shabaev (YPS) scheme.
-It also improves the convergence by subtracting an approximation for the many-potential contribution, that can be calculated in a closed form.
-The YPS scheme was initially created for the calculations in the Feynman gauge, and was later generalized to the Coulomb-gauge case in Ref.~\cite{yer_2025}.
-Judging by the results of the latter paper, it is an extremely powerful scheme, however, its drawback is that it is difficult to generalize it to more complex diagrams, unlike other acceleration-convergence approaches.
+Yet another convergence-acceleration approach was developed earlier for the SE contribution to the Lamb shift in Ref.~\cite{PhysRevA.72.042502}.
+We refer to it as the Yerokhin, Pachucki, and Shabaev (YPS) scheme.
+This scheme also improves the convergence by subtracting an approximation to the many-potential contribution, that can be calculated in a closed form.
+The YPS scheme was initially developed for the calculations in the Feynman gauge, and was later generalized to the Coulomb gauge in Ref.~\cite{yer_2025}.
+Judging by the results of the latter paper, it is an extremely powerful scheme, however, it is difficult to generalize it to more complex diagrams, unlike other convergence-acceleration approaches.
 For instance, the two-potential scheme has recently been applied in the QED calculations of the quadratic Zeeman effect~\cite{agababaev2025qedeffectsquadraticzeeman}, and some modifications of the SC scheme have been applied to the calculations of the two-electron SE~\cite{sap_alexey} and two-loop SE~\cite{PhysRevLett.133.251803, PhysRevA.111.042820} contributions.
-Due to this fact, we do not consider the YPS scheme in the current study.
+For this reason, we do not consider the YPS scheme in the current study.

-In this paper, we thoroughly examine the application of several different schemes to the SE calculations in both the Coulomb and Feynman gauges.
-We conduct an independent of Ref.~\cite{yer_2025} analysis, consider in details the issue of the PW-expansion convergence, perform the SE-correction calculation for nonpoint nuclei, and collect convenient formulas that allow one to make the corresponding calculations.
+Thus we thoroughly examine the application of several different schemes to the SE calculations in both the Coulomb and Feynman gauges.
+We conduct an independent of Ref.~\cite{yer_2025} analysis, consider in details the issue of the PW-expansion convergence, evaluate the SE correction for finite-size nuclei, and collect the necessary formulas in a convenient form that allow one to make the corresponding calculations.

-Throughout this article the relativistic units ($\hbar = c = 1$) are used.
+Throughout this article the relativistic units ($\hbar = c = 1$) and the Heaviside charge unit ($\alpha=e^2/(4\pi), e<0$) are used.
 We use roman style ($\rm{p}$) for four-vectors, bold style ($\bf{p}$) for space vectors, and italic style ($p$) for scalars.